thindil/rapporteur/README.md

 The second step is to send a report from your code.
 It is done with two steps:

-1. Initialize the `rapporteur` module somewhere in your code, but before the first message which will be send to the server.
+1. Initialize the `rapporteur` module somewhere in your code, but before the first message which will be sent to the server.
 Initialization is made by calling procedure `initRapport` to set the HTTP address of the project's server and the key of the application used to authenticate the send request.
    For example: